jacksleight/statamic-distill/README.md

 * Extracting the text from every Bard field within a replicator
 * Finding every asset in the page, or just the first image
 * Filtering, sorting and paginating a Grid field or raw array just like a collection
-* Adding individual sections of a page to a search index (Pro)
+* Adding individual sections of a page to a search index

 ## Installation